val-iisc/s3vaada/README.md

 ```

 ## Citation
-If you'd like to cite our paper, use the following BibTeX entry.
+If you find our work useful cite our paper using the following BibTeX entry.
 ```
 @InProceedings{Rangwani_2021_ICCV,
     author    = {Rangwani, Harsh and Jain, Arihant and Aithal, Sumukh K and Babu, R. Venkatesh},